-Most program files will not need any updating during the three year period, however, agencies are required to keep up with the activities required by the Program and by their own policies.
-In other words, if the agency created a policy to conduct quarterly inspections of specialized equipment, then the agency must follow through with those inspections.
-Proof that they were done does not have to be placed in Accreditation Files, but are usually filed in the departments administrative files after review by the chief.
-The Agency is required to submit an Annual Report and Proofs of Compliance for four of the standards which require specific action on the part of the agency.
+During this three-year period, program files will need to be updated and agencies are required to keep up with the activities required by the Program and by their own policies.
+In other words, if the agency created a policy to conduct quarterly inspections of specialized equipment, then the agency must follow through with those inspections each year.
+Proof that they were done have to be placed in Accreditation Files.
+These files are usually filed in the department's administrative files after review by the CEO.
+The Agency is required to submit an Annual Report and Proofs of Compliance for specific standards which require specific action on the part of the agency.
 The Annual Report Form is available for download and asks about any changes in agency policy or operation.
 If policy changes were made impacting critical standards, copies of those policy changes should also be submitted with the Annual Report.

-The Agency Director must also sign the report indicating that the Department continues to meet or exceed all Accreditation Standards, or if it does not, what the Department is doing to come back into compliance.
+The Agency CEO must also sign the report indicating that the Department continues to meet or exceed all Accreditation Standards, or if it does not, what the Department is doing to come back into compliance.

 Should an agency fail to submit these proofs in a timely manner, the ALEAP Program Director will query the agency.
 Failure to promptly submit the required proofs, annual fees, or other issues which provide proof that an agency is not complying with Standards will result in the ALEAP Program Director notifying the members of the Accreditation Committee.
-Action of the Committee may revoke Accredited status.
+Action of the committee may suspend or revoke Accredited status.